scottrogowski/mongita/README.md

 # Mongita

-THIS IS IN PROGRESS BUT IT IS CLOSE.
-DO NOT USE JUST YET.

 ![Mongita Baby Mongoose](assets/baby-mongita-mongoose.png)

 > "Mongita is to MongoDB as SQLite is to SQL"

 ![Version 0.0.1](https://img.shields.io/badge/version-0.0.1-red) ![Build passing](https://img.shields.io/badge/build-passing-brightgreen) ![Coverage 100%](https://img.shields.io/badge/coverage-100%25-brightgreen) ![License BSD](https://img.shields.io/badge/license-BSD-green])

 Mongita is a lightweight embedded document database that implements a commonly-used subset of the [MongoDB/PyMongo interface](https://pymongo.readthedocs.io/en/stable/).
 Mongita differs from MongoDB in that instead of being a server, Mongita is a self-contained Python library.
-Mongita can be configured to store its documents either on disk or in-process memory.
+Mongita can be configured to store its documents either on disk or in memory.

-Mongita is *very much* a project.
+Mongita is a project.
 Please report any bugs.
 Anticipate breaking changes until version 1.0.
 Mongita is free and open source.
 [You can contribute!]((#contributing))

 ### Applications
 - **Embedded database**: Mongita is a good alternative to [SQLite](https://www.sqlite.org/index.html) for embedded applications when a document database makes more sense than a relational one.